nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 1. Bicep Curl: 3 sets of 10 at 10kg | Burnt 100 kcal
 ==================================================
 ```

-_Note_: If the programme list was empty, the new programme added would be set to active by default.
+> **Warning:** users should note that copy pasting this directly into terminal will break it into a multi-line input, which BuffBuddy does not recognize as a valid command.
+>
+> Please copy paste the command into a text editor such as Notepad and fix the formatting before pasting it into the terminal.

 ---

 ### 2. Set Programme as Active

 This feature sets the specified programme as the "active programme".

 Once a programme is active, other commands will default to this programme if `PROG_INDEX` is not provided for those commands.

+> **Notes on Active behaviour**
+>
-**Note:** If the active programme is deleted, it will reset to the first programme (if exist).
+>  If the active programme is deleted, it will reset to the first programme (if exists).
+>
+>  If there were previously no programmes and one is newly created, it will be automatically set as the active programme.

 **Command**: `prog start [PROG_INDEX]`